hacki11/qmc5883-gas-meter/README.md

 # Setup
 - Attach the magnetometer on your gas meter
 - setup the I2C connection [CH341 I2C/USB driver](https://github.com/gschorcht/i2c-ch341-usb)
-- configure constants of iobroker-client.py
+- use command line arguments of iobroker-client.py to configuration (./iobroker-client --help)
 - keep the program running and find the trigger_level for your setup

 # Grafana